mwhickey/mcb185_hw/participation.md

 	+ attended class on Tuesday
 	+ introduced myself to DQ
 	+ performed in class assessment
+	+ attended class on Thursday
+	+ asked DQ a question in class
+	+ Total 5 points
 - Week 5
 - Week 6
 - Week 7